hpatches/hpatches-benchmark/benchmarks/classification/README.md

 0.5,1
 ```

-> **TODO:** Injecting the ground truth information in the result file is a bad idea and there is no need to do it.

 ### Evaluating all classification tasks

 In order to evaluate *all* the classification tasks at once, simply write a `*.results` file for each `*.pairs` file in `benchmarks/classification/*.pairs`.
 There are only four such files (for each of training and test):